jcreinhold/synthtorch/README.md

 Singularity
 -----------

-You can build a singularity image from the docker image hosted on dockerhub via the following command:
+You can build a singularity image from the docker image hosted on [dockerhub](https://hub.docker.com/r/jcreinhold/synthtorch/) or through [singularity-hub](https://www.singularity-hub.org/collections/2909) via the following command:

     singularity pull shub://jcreinhold/synthtorch:latest